Spiritual signs in nature and their meaning in indigenous cultures

 - hope after a difficult period

-- the transition to a new stage
+- transition to a new stage

-- the harmony between the forces of nature
+- harmony between the forces of nature

 - the beauty of natural cycles